Healthdirect Free Australian health advice you can count on.

 Can salmonella be prevented?

-Salmonella infections are common in Asia, the Pacific islands, Africa, the Middle East and Central and South America.
+Typhoid and paratyphoid are diseases that are caused by 2 different species of salmonella bacteria: Salmonella typhi (typhoid) and Salmonella paratyphi (paratyphoid).
+These types of salmonella infections are common in Asia, the Pacific islands, Africa, the Middle East and Central and South America.
 If you travel to these parts, avoid foods that may be contaminated such as salads and fresh fruit salads, raw or cold seafood, or cold meat.
 In these areas, use bottled water for drinking and for brushing teeth.
 Do not have ice in drinks or washed or cut fruit.

-Learn more about travel health, good hand hygiene and handling food safely.
+• Learn more about good hand hygieneand handling food safely.

 Learn more here about the development and quality assurance of healthdirect content.